kaarel-toomet/papertech/README.md

 - 5 paper → 1 thick paper
 - 5 thick paper + 3 wet paper → 1 crafting machine
-- 3 paper balls/crumpled paper → 1 paper
+- 3 paper balls/crumpled paper → 1 paper (When holding shift, this is done 10 times)
 - 1 pipe → 1 pipe in a different direction

 ### Crafter (place ingredients around it (not diagonally) in any order)